Eyes Wide Shut (1999)

 Some have stated they believe that Bill's sexual adventures (after the party) were part of a bizarre dream.
 Others have conjured deeper meanings, such as that the orgy was a Satanic cult, out to overthrow Bill.
 Nonetheless, Eyes Wide Shut is a very symbolic and metaphorical film.
 For example, the password for the orgy is "Fidelio," a word that points at the theme of marital fidelity, but does not indicate clearly that Bill's journey might be a dream.
 Fidelio is also the name of the only opera by Beethoven, which tells how Leonore, disguised as a prison guard named "Fidelio," rescues her husband Florestan from death in a political prison.

-In addition, comprehensive websites such as http://www.jeffreyscottbernstein.com/kubrick/eyeswideshut.html provide deep analysis on the films hidden meaning.
-Also, any specific questions or comments can be directed to the IMDB message boards for the film.
+In addition, there are comprehensive websites that provide deep analysis on the film's hidden meaning.
+Also, any specific questions or comments can be directed to the IMDb message boards for the film.
+Edit

 Somewhat loosely translated, it means: